 “Even the most uncontroversial and obviously necessary reforms, such as reducing Australia’s high and increasingly uncompetitive individual and corporate tax rates, failed to receive the support of the Summit.”

 “Sadly, the National Reform Summit offers very few practical reform ideas that can be taken up by the Abbott government.
 If the Abbott government is looking for inspiration for its reform efforts, it would find more of value in the IPA’s 100 radical ideas, published across two editions of the IPA Review in 2012,” says Mr Paterson.

-For media and comment: James Paterson, Deputy Executive Director, Institute of Public Affairs, [email protected] 0423 502 147.
+For media and comment: James Paterson, Deputy Executive Director, Institute of Public Affairs, [email protected] or 0423 502 147.